Handmade Tissue Box Covers | Crafty & Fun {So Clever!}

 You May Also Like: Gifts of Time with Free Gift of Time Coupon Printable

-These are pretty fun because they can be made for seasonal gifts with different types of old sweater sleeves.
-My two examples just happen to be for Christmas with wintry looking wool colors and patterns.
+These covers are fun to make and can be used as seasonal gifts with various sweater sleeves.
+My examples are Christmas-themed, using cozy wool colors and patterns.

-The super exciting thing is that you can probably make 2 or more tissue box covers from 1 old sweater!
-2 sleeves + the main part of the sweater = lots of tissue box covers! (the sleeve covers will be the easiest to make)
+The best part is that you can likely create two or more tissue box covers from one old sweater!
+With two sleeves and the main part of the sweater, you can make plenty of covers.
+The sleeve covers are the easiest to make.

 What You Will Need:

-This is pretty simple as you will need 2 or 3 things:
+To make this, you need 2 or 3 things:

 - One old sweater sleeve